sdetmharinavi/hnvtx/scripts/output.md

       const { data, error, count } = await query;
       if (error) throw error;

-      // UPDATED: Return the new structured object instead of attaching count to each row. return {
+      return {
         data: (data as unknown as Row<T>[]) || [],
         count: includeCount ? (count ??
 0) : (data?.length ??
 0),